 How to reach the top of the Niesen.

 The forum allows you to post your questions and discuss your plans.

 What to expect when visiting the Niesen

-It's an easy 5 minute walk from the funicular station to the viewing platform.
-Boards along the way provide information about nature, history and legends around the Niesen.
+It's an easy 5-minute walk from the funicular station to the viewing platform.
+Panels along the way provide information about nature, history and legends around the Niesen.
 There are several hiking trails from the valley to the top.
 Note that the Niesen is shaped like a pyramid.
 The slopes are steep and so are the trails.
 These are no beginners' walks.
-There is a funicular station called Schwandegg half way up the mountain, so you can walk part of the way up if you want.
+There is a funicular station called Schwandegg half-way up the mountain, so you can walk part of the way up or down if you want.

 Allow at least an hour on the top to fully enjoy the views.
 This does not include the time to get there.
 You can easily combine a visit to the Niesen with a boat trip on Lake Thun.